clmcavaney/Enphase-Envoy-data-export/README.md

 ## Description

 A fork (or sorts) of Omnik-Data-Logger (https://github.com/clmcavaney/Omnik-Data-Logger.git) to get data from a local Enphase Envoy device and log it to one or more outputs.
+This version has been created to get data from an Enphase Envoy instead of an Omniksol Solar inverter.

 Outputs can be:
 - Console